xgfone/go-log/README.md

 	parentLogger.Info("parent info 3")
 	childLogger.Info("child info 3")

-	// Set the parent logger and inherit the level of the parent. childLogger.SetParent(parentLogger)
+	// Unset the level of the child logger to inherit the level of the parent. childLogger.UnsetLevel()
 	parentLogger.Info("parent info 4")
 	childLogger.Info("child info 4")